codecheckers/codecheckers.github.io/guide/community-workflow-codechecker.md

         - Make the repository [Binder-ready](https://mybinder.readthedocs.io/); put all Binder-related files into `.binder/` directory to separate them from the author's content.
     1. **Write the CODECHECK certificate** and save it as a PDF file named **`codecheck.pdf`** in the check directory.
       The certificate should cover at least _WHO_ checked _WHAT_, and _HOW_.
+      There are not strict requirements on the form, but you're welcome to use our word processor templates in [.odt](/guide/templates/CODECHECK_report_template.odt) and [.docx](/guide/templates/CODECHECK_report_template.docx) formats or the [.Rmd template from our R package](https://github.com/codecheckers/codecheck/blob/master/inst/extdata/templates/codecheck/).
       Imagine the certificate as a reminder for future you so you will be to re-check the workflow in two years time - what help would you need to do that?
+      There is no need to document every detailed step if that is not helpful for you.
       Include a _full citation of the certificate_, because your CODECHECK is a valuable contribution to science (see below for reserving the DOI).
       Take a look at the [example CODECHECKs](/guide/community-workflow-overview#examples) for existing certificates to serve as templates.
     1. **Optional certificate sections** depending on interest, time, and skills: